tyanfarm/qwen3-asr-streaming/README.md

    - Open `http://localhost:9000/simple_live_client.html` in your browser.

-3. Enter a YouTube URL and click Start to begin transcription.
+3. Enter a Youtube video URL and start streaming.

 ## Simple Streaming with Youtube Audio